We took a builder grade mirror and gave it a super quick and affordable DIY update that fits perfectly in our home gym!

 That way we could see our whole body while checking for proper form.

-First off, full length mirrors are an inexpensive item, but were too small and wouldn't work for our home gym design.
+Typical full length mirrors are an inexpensive item, but they were too small and wouldn’t work for our home gym design.

 I loved the look of the black framed mirror like this one from Wayfair.